kyleblee/daily_recipes_gem/NOTES.md

   - Final instructions to the user on how to install, run, and use the gem.
 Use the examples in the lab instructions as a guide for this (in the README.md file)
   - Add all of the necessary information to the gemspec file (the TODO's) once you have completed the program and know exactly what it will do.
+  - Use the "string".to_i equals 0 trick that Avi uses as a way of checking to be sure the user entered an integer when they were prompted to choose a recipe for more information.
+  - Use #each.with_index(1) when creating your list so you don't have to use input - 1 the entire time.
   - Specify your gem's dependencies in daily_recipes.gemspec.
 It's also best practice to specify all the gems that our library depends on in the gemspec.
   - Use daily_recipes.rb as the environment file of your project.
   - Create a video demo (with narration!) describing how a user would interact with your working gem.